Financial Samurai

 The older I get, the more I want to live it up before I die.
 I’ve seen too many people work so hard and die with way too much left over.
 The one material thing I appreciate more than anything else is living in a nice home.

-Last year, I learned from a Honolulu realtor hosting an open house that the seller was 80 years old and had finally bought an ocean front property he’d been wanting for years.
-The same realtor told me this year that the 80 year old man had a heart attack and is in and out of the hospital.
-Things don’t look good.
+Last year, I learned from a Honolulu realtor hosting an open house that the seller was 80 years old and had finally bought an ocean front property he'd been wanting for years.
+The same realtor told me this year that the 80 year old man had a heart attack.
+He is in and out of the hospital.
+Things don't look good.

 I don’t want to wait until I’m 80 to live the dream.

-For those of you who can afford to own a beach front property, here’s one for you that’s currently asking $22,800,000.
-It’s got seven bedrooms, 10 bathrooms, 8,500 square feet of living space, 0.85 acres, with just killer, killer views!
+For those who can afford to own a beach front property, here's one that's currently asking $22,800,000.
+It's got seven bedrooms, 10 bathrooms, 8,500 square feet of living space, 0.85 acres, with just killer, killer views!

 Bought My Dream Home!